-For starters, product manager interviews, in general consist of four rounds.
-The first round is a simple HR phone screen, followed by another phone interview/video interview with a member from the product team, followed by an onsite interview – most likely to discuss the case study (check out our e-book to learn how to answer case study questions!) you have been asked to solve after your previous round, followed by a final interview with the Head of Product, VP of Product or even the CEO (depending on the size of the company)!
+For starters, product manager interviews generally consist of four rounds.
+The first round is a simple HR phone screen, followed by another phone interview/video interview with a member from the product team, followed by an onsite interview – most likely to discuss the case study (check out our e-book to learn how to answer case study questions!), followed by a final interview with the Head of Product, VP of Product. or even the CEO (depending on the size of the company)!

-While it may seem like the most qualifying aspect of the product manager interview is the case study, the final onsite is the ultimate opportunity for you to display your capabilities and credibility to the senior leadership.
-At the end of the day, these people will make the final decision, so you have to be at your best.
+While it may seem like the most important aspect of the product manager interview is the case study, the final onsite is the ultimate opportunity for you to display your capabilities and credibility to senior leadership.
+At the end of the day, these are the decision makers, so you have to be at your best.

-If you have gotten this far into the process, it is likely that you already know enough about the role or the Product Manager.
-What you need to demonstrate during this interview is a genuine interest in the role and competency in communicating knowledge.
+If you have gotten this far into the process, it’s likely that you already know enough about the role and company for them to seriously consider you as a candidate for the position..
+What you need to demonstrate during the final interview is a genuine interest in the role and competency in communicating knowledge.
 This ties very specifically to asking good questions about the business and strategy.
 So, what kinds of questions should you ask?
-Here’s a list of well thought-out and genuine questions that clearly display your interest in the company’s future.
+Here’s a list of well genuine questions that clearly display your interest in the company’s future.

 - Talk to me about your company’s ten-year plan.

 - Do you think that your primary product is going to be acquired?